AshleyYakeley/Truth/mkdocs/docs/getting-started.md

 ## Running

 Try running one of the example files.
-Copy/paste [this example](examples/people.md) to `people` and run this:
+Copy/paste [this example](examples/contacts.md) to `contacts` and run this:

     :::text
-    chmod 755 people
+    chmod 755 contacts
-    ./people
+    ./contacts

 Alternatively, if you're curious about the type system, try running in [interactive mode](invocation.md#interactive-mode).